Anello-Photonics/docs-A1/docs/getting_started_imu.rst

 ---------------------------------
 ANELLO provides a Python tool to connect, configure, and log data with the ANELLO IMU.
 Please see instructions on `ANELLO Python Tool <https://docs-a1.readthedocs.io/en/latest/python_tool.html>`__ to install and run the Python tool.
+Be sure to run "git pull" regularly to make sure you are using the latest Python tool updates.

 ANELLO units are also compatible with ROS using our C-based `ROS driver <https://github.com/Anello-Photonics/ANELLO_ROS_Driver>`_.